 Weeding is probably the least favorite thing to do in your vegetable gardens, but it must be done.
-Mulching is one way to cut done on the weeds, and mulching with straw is a popular technique because it keeps the plants and vegetables clean and it attracts beneficial insects.
+Mulching is one way to cut down on the weeds, and mulching with straw is a popular technique because it keeps the plants and vegetables clean and it attracts beneficial insects.
 This will save you a lot of time and effort weeding, but it also wastes a fair amount of potential growing space.
 To make use of every inch of your garden, try growing an edible ground cover.

 This is really just an extension of intercropping.
 With intercropping, you tuck faster-growing plants near vegetables that will mature much later in the season, such as seeding spinach under tomato plants.
 Many fast growers, such as lettuce, can be used as cover crops, too.
 However, you’ll have to keep reseeding as you harvest or you’ll be left with the bare ground again.

 01 of 05

 A lot of space-limited gardeners have a problem with where to plant a strawberry bed.
 How about under a row of eggplants?
 They will still get plenty of sun under there, and they’ll even help keep the eggplants propped up and standing tall when they are heavy with fruits.
 This also solves the problem of thinning out the plants in your strawberry bed, since you’ll need to remove a few the next year to plant a new vegetable, such as kale, in the row.

 02 of 05

 03 of 05

 Of all the creeping herbs, oregano is probably the easiest to keep in check.
 Yes, it spreads, but it is very forgiving of having its roots disturbed.
 Oregano does need a lot of sun and prefers well-drained soil, so it would work best under plants such as peppers that would not shade them and that do not need excessive water while fruiting.
 Regularly cutting the oregano to use in the kitchen will keep the plants bushy and low.
 Once your oregano plants flower, expect to see them covered in buzzing bees.

 04 of 05